mcchatman8009/antlr4-tool/README.md

 # antlr4-tool

 ## Overview
-The **antlr4-tool** generates both Typescript and JavaScript Antlr4 Parsers and Lexers.
+The purpose and intent of this project was to create and generate Typescript declaration files for the [Antlr4](https://www.npmjs.com/package/antlr4) JavaScript target.
-The generated Antlr4 Parsers and Lexers have full **ES5+** browser support.
-The purpose and intent of this project was to create and generate Typescript declaration files for the [Antlr4](https://www.npmjs.com/package/antlr4) NPM Library
+Allowing for generated Antlr Parsers and Lexers that have full **ES5** browser support.
+This tool also allows for pure JavaScript implementations, if needed.

 ## Requirements
 * Java Runtime Environment 1.6+ (1.8+ recommended)